 - If the internship is with ASU, (like at an ASU research center, ASU lab, ASU IT department or similar) you do not need any Student Placement Agreement (SPA).
 ASU does not enter into agreements with itself.

-Ensuring there is a SPA, is just one step in the internship course registration process.
-Each student must check with their academic advisor for their specific registration paperwork process and deadlines.
-Please complete this Student Placement Agreement request form, then email it to email@example.com.
+For your Unpaid internship OR your Paid internship but the company refuses to sign your program’s internship course registration form, ensuring there is a Student Placement Agreement (SPA), is just one step in the internship course registration process.
+Each student must check with their academic advising department for their specific internship registration paperwork process and deadlines.
+Please complete this Student Placement Agreement Request form, then email it to email@example.com.
 Please use “<Your Name> / <Company Name>- SPA request” as the subject line.
 The Career Center will check if there is an existing agreement.

 - If there is a current agreement, you will receive an email confirming there is one in place.
 Please ensure you are following your department’s process for registering for the internship.
-The SPA process is only one element of the registration process.
+The UNPAID /Employer Refuses to Sign course registration paperwork SPA process is only one element of the internship course registration process.

 - If there is not an existing agreement, the Career Center will send instructions and the agreement to your contact OR you can send this webpage link to your contact.
 Usually a company will elevate this agreement to a department that has authority to sign on the company’s behalf.

 - Depending on the company, it can take several days or weeks for someone from their company to review and sign the SPA, so ensure your contact is aware of the process.